Permutation-Invariant Spectral Learning via Dyson Diffusion: Why not learn on all n! many graph representations?

 Clearly, both estimators are unbiased: $\E{{\rm est_A^{(u,v)}}} = \E{ {\rm est_B^{(u,v)}}} = p_v$.
 However, their mean squared error, defined for $X\in \{A,B\}$ as

 varies significantly between ${\rm est_A}$ and ${\rm est_B}$.

-\begin{corollary}[Mean square error] In dependence of the problem size $m$ and number of samples $N$, the mean square error of ${\rm est_A}$ is of order $\Theta(1/N)$, while the mean square error of ${\rm est_B}$ is of order $\Theta(m/N)$. \end{corollary} To prove \Cref{cor:avg-mse:orders}, we derive the mean squared error for both estimators.
+\begin{theorem}[Mean square error] In dependence of the problem size $m$ and number of samples $N$, the mean square error of ${\rm est_A}$ is of order $\Theta(1/N)$, while the mean square error of ${\rm est_B}$ is of order $\Theta(m/N)$. \end{theorem} To prove \Cref{cor:avg-mse:orders}, we derive the mean squared error for both estimators.

 \begin{lemma}[MSE of ${\rm est_A}$] The mean squared error of estimator ${\rm est_A}$ is

 \end{lemma} \begin{proof} We have for $u \in [m], v \in [k]$

 Averaging over all $u \in [m], v \in [k]$, we obtain the desired result. \end{proof}